RicMigG/LuckyPowCasino-BlackJack/README.md

 The name of the game is an allusion to the class' nickname "PowRangers", a pun on PowerRangers and the Java method to calculate a given number elevated to the power of another number. ;)

 ## Getting started

-> PowBallShooter is accessible the following way:
+> LuckyPowCasino is accessible the following way:

 1 - Clone the repository and checkout the code and/or build it locally.